LPS France

 In terms of compliance, the requirements are strict.
 Thus, according to the applicable standards:

-• certification by accredited bodies is required
+• Certification by accredited bodies is required

 Advantages of a Connected System